HillJustin/HillJustin.github.io/selected-works/index.md

 ## editing

-I am actively seeking philosophical and sociological papers in need of editing and proofreading; please get in touch with me via university email or LinkedIn if you would like pro bono academic editing.{: style="font-size: 0.6em"}
+<a style="font-size: 0.6em">I am actively seeking philosophical and sociological papers in need of editing and proofreading; please get in touch with me via university email or LinkedIn if you would like pro bono academic editing.</a>

 * "Is it Possible to be Better Off Dead?
 Epicurus and Physician Assisted Suicide," by Dr. Andrew Pavelich (University of Houston-Downtown), under review by the Journal of Ethics